What If You're Not Flexible Enough To Do Yoga?

 "I'd love to try Yoga, but I am not flexible at all!"

 You are scared of not being flexible enough?
-Try our Non Scary Yoga Classes - learn the basics, savour the kindness, enjoy the calm & release of tension.
+Try our Beginners Course - learn the basics, savour the kindness, enjoy the calm & release of tension.

-For all of you that are a little bit (or a lot) scared to even try a Yoga class, my tip is - try one of our Non-scary Yoga for Total Beginners classes.
+If you are a little bit (or a lot) scared to even try a yoga class, my tip is to come to our beginners course.
 Here we will: